logicmonitor/k8s-argus/docs/source/content/argus/_index.md

 ---

 {{< warning title="Warning" >}}
-Argus is a community driven project.
-LogicMonitor support will not assist in any issues related to Argus.
+Argus is a community driven project in an alpha state.
+LogicMonitor support will not be able to assist with any issues related to Argus.
 {{< /warning >}}

 ---